-OPEB are provided to the System's retirees under the U. T. System Employee Group Insurance Program (EGIP).
-The EGIP is a single-employer defined benefit OPEB plan; however, due to the State statute requiring appropriations for funding the plan, the State is reporting a proportionate share.
+OPEB are provided to the System's retirees under the UT System Employee Group Insurance program (EGIP).
+The EGIP is a single-employer defined benefit OPEB plan; however, due to the State statute requiring appropriations for funding the EGIP, the State is reporting a proportionate share.
 Chapter 1551 of the Texas Insurance Code, Sections 310 and 311, require that the State contribute to the cost of each participant's insurance coverage.
 The funds are appropriated under the General Appropriations Act Higher Education Employees Group Insurance (HEGI) Contributions.
-The State's proportion was 20.51 and 20.82 percent of the collective OPEB-related liabilities, deferred outflows and inflows and expense based on HEGI contributions by the State to total contributions as of August 31, 2020 and 2019.
-The System's proportion as of August 31, 2020 and 2019 was 79.49 and 79.18 percent.
-At August 31, 2020 and 2019, the amount of the total OPEB liability related to the System reported by the State was \$2,979,287,588 and \$2,723,817,586, respectively.
-The amount reported by the State is related to the premium sharing contributions, which are recognized as State appropriation general revenue on the Sys year that the State contributed the amounts for OPEB on the System's behalf.
+The State's proportion was 18.26 and 20.51 percent of the collective OPEB-related liabilities, deferred outflows and inflows, and expense based on HEGI contributions by the State to total contributions as of August 31, 2021 and 2020, respectively.
+The System's proportion as of August 31, 2021 and 2020 was 81.74 and 79.49 percent, respectively.
+At August 31, 2021 and 2020, the amounts of the total OPEB liability related to the System reported by the State are \$3,199,363,501 and \$2,979,287,588, respectively.
+The amounts reported by the State are related to the premium sharing contributions, which are recognized as State appropriation general revenue on the System year that the State contributed the amounts for OPEB on the System's behalf.

 The System and member contribution rates are determined annually by the System based on the recommendations of the OEB staff and consulting actuary.
 The contribution rates are determined based on the benefit and administrative costs expected to be incurred and (i) the funds appropriated and (ii) the funding policy established by the Texas Legislature in connection with benefits provided through the EGIP.
-The System revises benefits when necessary to match lable revenue.
-The plan is operated on a pay-as-you-go basis and no assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.
+The System revises benefits when necessary to match available revenue.
+The EGIP is operated on a pay-as-you-go basis and no assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.